dino-/plutus-playground-systemd/README.md

 For more info on getting to this point, please see [Plutus Community Documentation - Ubuntu setup](https://docs.plutus-community.com/docs/setup/Ubuntu.html)

-If you have `plutus` set up correctly, here's the start-up procedure

-    cd plutus  # if you're not in the dir already git checkout <commit hash required for plutus-pioneer-program>  # May not be required nix build -f default.nix plutus.haskell.packages.plutus-core
+Starting the service is simple

     systemctl --user start plutus-playground

-Starting the `plutus-playground` service will take some time, especially the first time and after `nix-build`, even though the systemd status says it's started.
+This start-up may take some time, especially the first time and after doing a `nix-build`, even though the systemd status says it's started.
 You can use the journal to keep an eye on it.

     journalctl --user -u plutus-playground -f